jcvignoli/lumiere-movies/README.md

 Major changes:

+### 3.12

+Added the general advanced option to add an extra delay when querying the IMDb website.
+Downloads from imdbphp are retried 3 times before giving up.
+Fixed bug in plugin activation, layout in admin data options position, improved Content security policy and HTML 4.1 compatibility.

 ### 3.11.4

 Some bots scanning the popups without considering head rules (nofollow) will be now banned.
 This will prevents from having bots creating a huge cache and many requests that get user banned from IMDB (and save space).